howsoai/platform-installation-examples/kots-existing-cluster-airgap/README.md

 watch kubectl get po -n cert-manager
 ```

-> Note - installing cert-manager in an air-gapped environment is outside the scope of this guide, but a basic process might involve pulling the images indicated in the manifest, pushing to a local registry, editing the cert-manager.yaml file to point to images in a local registry, and deploying the update manifest.
+> Note - installing cert-manager in an air-gapped environment is outside the scope of this guide.

-## Check Local Registry
+### Check Local Registry

 The k3d cluster used in these examples is configured to include a local registry.
-In this example we'll use the [kots cli](https://kots.io/kots-cli/) - which will upload images from the air-gap bundle to the registry as part of the installation.
+We'll use the [kots cli](https://kots.io/kots-cli/) - to upload images from the air-gap bundle to the registry as part of the installation.

 > Note registry-localhost was set up as a loopback host entry in the [prerequisites](../prereqs/README.md) - it should resolve to the registry container setup by k3d when the cluster was created.